Dark Underarms After Pregnancy — Safe & Gentle Routine for New Moms (Pakistan)

 It is completely normal for skin to darken during or after pregnancy, especially around the underarms, neck, inner thighs, and bikini line.
 Hormonal changes, sweating, friction, feeding routines, and lack of sleep can make the skin more sensitive and uneven.

 The good news is that post-pregnancy darkening is usually manageable with gentle, consistent care.
 The aim is not harsh whitening.
-The aim is to calm the skin, reduce friction, support the barrier, and gradually improve uneven tone.
+The aim is to calm the skin, reduce friction, support the skin barrier, and gradually improve uneven tone.

 Helpful Guides for New Moms